Learn

 Hyaluronic acid

 A naturally occurring polysaccharide found in skin and connective tissue.
-Used as the base material in most dermal fillers.
-Biocompatible and reversible, hyaluronic acid based fillers can be dissolved with hyaluronidase if required.
+Used as the base material in most facial volume treatments.
+Biocompatible and reversible, hyaluronic acid based volume treatments can be dissolved with hyaluronidase if required.

 Hyaluronidase

-An enzyme used to dissolve hyaluronic acid based dermal fillers.
-Used where filler correction or reversal is required.
+An enzyme used to dissolve hyaluronic acid based facial volume treatments.
+Used where treatment correction or reversal is required.
 At Core Aesthetics, hyaluronidase is available for cases where dissolution is clinically indicated.

 Hyperhidrosis